fismerio/DOP-sandbox/README.md

 *   [https://www.jetbrains.com/mps/](https://www.jetbrains.com/mps/)
 *   OpenCV - [https://opencv.org/](https://opencv.org/)
     *   [https://youtu.be/WQeoO7MI0Bs](https://youtu.be/WQeoO7MI0Bs) - LEARN OPENCV in 3 HOURS with Python | Including 3x Example Projects (2020)

+Adding to my initial list is Dror Ayalon’s suggestions:

+*   [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) is an interesting lightweight model for pose detection.
+It has a JavaScript implementation that is gaining traction.  [ml5.js Pose Estimation with PoseNet](https://youtu.be/OIo-DIOkNVg)
+*   This is a project that friends at Google built with PoseNet and with partnership of Bill T. Jones -  [https://experiments.withgoogle.com/billtjonesai](https://experiments.withgoogle.com/billtjonesai)
+*   The VNect group published a new model - [XNect](http://gvv.mpi-inf.mpg.de/projects/XNectDemo/) - that now supports multiple figures in real time.
+The paper was published at this year's Siggraph.

 Extreme exploration is INTENDED.